espressif/esp-at/docs/en/AT_Command_Set/websocket_at_commands.rst

 - **<link_id>**: ID of the WebSocket connection.
 Range: [0,2].
 - **<meta_data_level>**: Metadata output level.
 Default: 0.
 The meanings of each level are as follows:

-  - 0: chunked level.
+  - 0: Chunked level.
 Each time data is received from the transport layer, metadata prefixed with ``+WS_DATA`` is added.
-  - 1: frame level.
+  - 1: Frame level.
 Metadata prefixed with ``+WS_DATA`` is only added before and after a complete WebSocket frame.
-  - 2: message level.
+  - 2: Message level.
 Metadata prefixed with ``+WS_DATA`` is only added before and after a complete WebSocket message.

 - **<meta_data_mask>**: A bitmask used to control the ``+WS_DATA`` output format.
 Setting a corresponding bit to 1 will include the field associated with that bit in the output.
 Default: 48 (in this case, only ``<data_len>`` and ``<\r\n>`` are output).